Air Pistol, Air

 To join the Chinnor Rifle & Pistol Club, you do not need to own your own firearm.
 The club has a small collection of club-owned firearms in good working condition that can be used on the club premises by club members and visitors.

 Live ammunition can be bought at reasonable prices from the club (but cannot be removed from the premises unless you have the appropriate Firearms Certificate [FAC] issued by the police).
 Air pellet ammunition (.177calibre only) for air pistols and air rifles can also be purchased from the club.
+Note: NO PERSON under the age of 18 may be in possession of even air gun pellets outside of the club.

 Contrary to some misconceptions, shooting is not a 'violent' sport; certainly no more violent that any other form of target shooting, such as archery or darts, though more dramatic and, in some cases, louder.
 In fact, the more calm you are, the more accurate and consistent your scores will be.
 Firearm target shooting does require a steadiness and calmness possessed by few initially, but which can be acquired by most, for the utmost in self control and precision marksmanship.
 With a little practise and perseverance, a score of at least 85 out of a maximum possible 100 can be achieved by most shooters with a .22cal rifle from a prone position relatively quickly.
 The unsupported (no slings) gallery rifle or sporting rifle standing position and 'turning targets' takes more whole-body steadiness and self-control.
 However, each shooting discipline has its own special steadiness and co-ordination requirements.
 Tracking targets, like the 'running boar' or 'running deer' (moving targets) for rifle shooters or clay pigeon shooting for example, need rapid and controlled hand-eye co-ordination skill.
 Those latter target types are available at the UK's National Shooting Centre at Bisley (see links below).